rexbean/DataStructure-Algorithm/Type/LinkedList/LinkedList.md

       - Insert at the head
       - Insert at the end
       - Insert in the middle
+        - Insert in the specific position
+        - Insert every k nodes
+        - Insert in a sorted List
     - [Delete](#singlyDelete)
       - Delete the head
       - Delete the end
       - Delete the middle
       - Deletion in O(1) time complexity
-      - Delete any k nodes
+      - Delete every k nodes
       - Delete nodes with the same value
     - [Find](#singlyFind)
       - Find the middle